Disclosure: This article may contain affiliate links. Click here for more info.

 Using Thync once a day is a good start.
-One limiting factor are the replaceable strips: Thync officially recommends that you only use them once before replacing (a pack of five costs up for US$20).
+One limiting factor are the replaceable strips: Thync officially recommends that you only use them once before replacing.
 You can get around this by reusing strips until they start losing adhesiveness.
 Or you can take-up monthly subscription which is available at a discount.

 This smart piece of jewellery is designed to track women’s health.
 Wear it as a necklace or bracelet with Leaf accessories or items you already own – or clip it to any clothing item as a stylish accent.
 You choose what fits your style best in any given occasion.

 Leaf learns about you and provides quality insights and improvements to your daily routine to help you feel your best.
 The wearable tracks your breathing, sleep, activity and monthly cycles through the smartphone app.
 Its sensors are hidden inside the wood housing, giving it a soft natural appeal.

 Leaf also has some great stress tracking features.
 To initiate, place the little gadget as a clip on your waistband, slightly on the side, so that it can measure the abdominal movements while breathing.
 Then select the desired breathing exercise in the app and try to perform the exercise as precise as you can.

 Bellabeat has recently released a second generation device.
 Leaf Urban, as its called (view on Amazon), incorporates everything good about the predecessor device, throws in a new design, and adds a new feature that analyzes your lifestyle habits and identifies triggers that cause you stress.